hoprnet/hoprd-sdk-python/docs/MessagesApi.md

 # create an instance of the API class
 api_instance = hoprd_sdk.MessagesApi(hoprd_sdk.ApiClient(configuration))
-body = hoprd_sdk.TagQuery() # TagQuery | Tag of message queue to peek from
+body = hoprd_sdk.GetMessageReq() # GetMessageReq | Tag of message queue and optionally a timestamp since from to peek from

 try:
-    # Peek the list of messages currently present in the nodes message inbox.
+    # Peek the list of messages currently present in the nodes message inbox, filtered by tag,
     api_response = api_instance.peek_all(body)
     pprint(api_response)
 except ApiException as e: